 What I love most about a lemon bar, is a buttery shortbread crust with a sweet, tart lemon topping.
 I’m open to glazes and powdered sugar.

-In a large mixing bowl, cut together the cold butter, all-purpose flour, and powdered sugar.
+STEP 1: Make the crust.
 Mixture may be crumbly.
 Press into bottom of prepared baking dish.

 When chilled, remove from pan by lifting the foil (or parchment) and cut into squares.
 Sprinkle with powdered sugar and enjoy!